jgastaiza/Jose_Astaiza_FinalAssignment/README.md

 75%       19.728750      55.820250     17.837647
 max    36197.297300  258094.000000     26.276590
 </pre>
-- Las estadísticas descriptivas de la base sin outlier son:
+- The descriptive statistics of the data base without the outlier are:
 <pre>
             Riesgo      Depositos  LogDepositos
 count  6057.000000    6057.000000   6057.000000